platformsh/platformsh-docs/docs/src/configuration/app/hooks/hooks-comparison.md

 It isn't run when a host is restarted (such as during region maintenance), so anything that needs to run each time an app starts (regardless of whether there's new code) should go in the `start` key in [your `web` configuration](../app-reference.md#commands).
+For example, clearing the cache for [ephemeral Redis](../../services/redis.md#ephemeral-redis).

 Be aware: The deploy hook blocks the site accepting new requests.
 If your `deploy` hook is only a few seconds,